Strategic Learning and the Topology of Social Networks: Topologies on graphs and strategy profiles

 Let $[G',i']$ and $[G,i]$ be isomorphism classes of strongly connected rooted graphs.
 The distance $D([G,i],[G',i'])$ is defined by

-It is straightforward to show that this is indeed a well defined metric; a diagonalization argument is needed to show that when $D([G,i],[G',i'])=0$ then $(G,i) \cong (G',i')$.
-Note also that while it is not crucial that the graphs are strongly connected, it is crucial that there is a path from the root to each vertex.

-Intuitively, the larger the radius around $i$ in which the graphs are isomorphic, the closer they are.
-In fact, the quantitative dependence of $D(\cdot,\cdot)$ on $r$ (exponential in our definition) will not be of importance here, and we shall only be interested in the topology induced by this metric.
-We will henceforth refer to this topology when discussing rooted graphs.
+That is, the larger the radius around the roots in which the graphs are isomorphic, the closer they are.
+In fact, the quantitative dependence of $D(\cdot,\cdot)$ on $r$ (exponential in our definition) will not be of importance here, as we shall only be interested in the topology induced by this metric.

+It is straightforward to show that $D(\cdot,\cdot)$ is well defined; a standard diagonalization argument (which we use repeatedly in this article) is needed to show that it is indeed a metric rather than a pseudometric (Claim~\ref{claim:metric}).
+The assumption of strong connectivity is crucial here, since $D(\cdot,\cdot)$ is otherwise a pseudometric.

+Let $\scg$ be the set of isomorphism classes of {\em strongly connected} rooted graphs.
+This set is a topological space when equipped with the topology induced by the metric $D(\cdot,\cdot)$.
+Given a strongly connected graph $G$, let $\cR(G) \subset \scg$ be the set of all rooted graph isomorphism classes of the form $[G,i]$, for $i$ a vertex in $G$.
+This can be thought of as the set of ``points of view'' in the graph $G$.
+The notion of $(d,L)$-egalitarianism now arises naturally, in the sense that the number of ``approximate points of view'' in $G$ is finite if and only if $G$ is egalitarian.
+This is formalized in the following lemma. \begin{lemma} Let $G$ be a strongly connected graph.
+Then the closure of $\cR(G)$ is compact in $\scg$ if and only if $G$ is $(d,L)$-egalitarian, for some $d$ and $L$. \end{lemma}

+We would like to suggest that Lemma~\ref{cor:compact}, which we prove in Appendix~\ref{app:rooted-graphs-proofs}, may be of independent mathematical interest, as it extends the well understood notion of compactness in undirected graphs to directed, strongly connected graphs.